Academic Operational Policies

-When a student wishes to transfer to a different program they shall obtain written approval from the new program coordinator.
-The written approval will be processed by Enrolment Services.
+When a student wishes to transfer to a different program must apply using the Course Add/Drop & Program Change form.
+Final approval for course and program changes are the responsibility of the Registrar.
 Where a student is sponsored by an external agency (e.g. Second Career, Workers’ Compensation Board, Community and Social Services, etc.) the proposed change must be supported by the sponsoring agency before the action to transfer is taken.

 3.2.4 Course Prerequisites and Co-requisites and Anti-requisites

 A student will not be permitted to enroll in a course for which they do not have the stated course prerequisite(s) and/or co-requisite(s) and/or established equivalent.